Neurons

 import { openai } from '@ai-sdk/openai'

-const neuron = new TextNeuron({
+const neuron = await TextNeuron.create({

 model: openai('gpt-4o'),